High-Energy-Coding/vondy/README.md

 ```

 Be sure to use `lamdera reset` to reset the caches for these cases.
 See more info about that in the Lamdera docs: https://dashboard.lamdera.app/docs/ides-and-tooling#problem-corrupt-caches

-### Docs

-Check out [the Package Docs](https://package.elm-lang.org/packages/dillonkearns/elm-pages/latest/).
-You can also use `npx elm-pages docs` from your project to view the documentation for the `RouteBuilder` module.

-## Running Scripts with `elm-pages run`

-- `npm install`
-- `npx elm-pages run script/src/AddRoute.elm User.Id_` - now you can try out the generator!
-And you can tweak it, or even define new generator modules in the `script/` folder!
-You can also shorten this command to `npx elm-pages run AddRoute User.Id_` if you prefer.